dotBits/smart-search/README.txt

 * Other plans over this threshold are competitive too
 * Bing search results always meet, like many others
 * This is the most competitive one I've been able to find out
+* However, Smart Search is flexible enough for developers who wants to use a different search provider

 == Screenshots ==